Crown Prince Rudolf of Austria

 Crown Prince Rudolf on his fourth birthday; Credit – Wikipedia

 Rudolf was first educated by Count Leopold Gondrecourt.
 His grandmother Archduchess Sophie had chosen the best tutors for Rudolf but instead, Emperor Franz Joseph chose a military tutor.
-Gondrecourt’s methods of turning the small boy into a brave man included waking up Rudolf by shooting a pistol in his bedroom and locking him in a game preserve and then telling him a wild boar was coming.
+Gondrecourt’s methods of turning the small boy into a brave man included waking up Rudolf by shooting a pistol in his bedroom, locking him in a game preserve, and then telling him a wild boar was coming.
 One day, Empress Elisabeth woke up to the sound of shouting.
 Looking out her window, she saw Gondrecourt drilling Rudolf in the snow.
 Elisabeth was determined to have Rudolf’s tutor removed and eventually, she was successful but the mental damage that Gondrecourt inflicted on Rudolf could not be undone.

-A gentler tutor, Colonel Joseph Latour von Thurnberg, was hired and Rudolf’s educational regime was much more relaxed.
+Colonel Joseph Latour von Thurnberg, a gentler tutor, was hired and Rudolf’s educational regime was much more relaxed.
 Rudolf’s new tutor understood the importance of mental stimulation.
 Rudolf enjoyed science, particularly ornithology, the study of birds.
 When he was 20 years old, zoologist Alfred Brehm took Rudolf on a trip to observe the animal and birdlife along the Danube River.
 With the assistance of Brehm, Rudolf wrote and published “ Fünfzehn Tage auf der Donau” (Fifteen Days on the Danube).

-In 1878, when Rudolf had finished his studies, he moved to Prague where he served in an infantry regiment.
+In 1878, when Rudolf finished his studies, he moved to Prague where he served in an infantry regiment.
 Rudolf hated military discipline and considered the military appointments of Imperial Family members to be meaningless.
 Nevertheless, he progressed through the military ranks: 1878 Colonel, 1880 Major, 1882 Field Marshal, and 1888 General Infantry Inspector.

 Rudolf and Stéphanie – official engagement photograph, 1881; Credit – Wikipedia